MaviccPRP/Anonymizer/README.md

 This is a prototype of a de-identification pipeline for German medical admission notes from the cardiology domain.
 It uses a three step approach to de-identificate medical texts:
 1. Rule based approach using Stanford RegexNER
-2. Spelling variant detection using Yuwono's approach based on levenshtein distance
+2. Spelling variant detection using Yuwono's approach based on Levenshtein distance
 3. Stanford NER based on an out of domain trained model

 This tool is am eclipse project.
 There is currently no runnable JAR file available.